The dwarf hamster: small but endearing

 • From toys to stimulate your hamster's intelligence, such as ladders, swings or bridges.

-• A bottle for water and a canteen for food, which you will attach to the cage to prevent them from spilling.
+• A bottle for water and a canteen which you attach to the cage to prevent spillage.

 The dwarf hamster's diet should consist mainly of seeds specially designed for rodents, supplemented by fresh vegetables and occasional proteins (insects, eggs, etc.).
 Be careful not to give too much sweet fruit, which can cause digestive problems and promote diabetes.